 Phone scams — such as calls claiming to offer a free trip, provided that the recipient give a credit card number to hold the reservation — remain popular as a method for stealing personal information.

 Schemes relating to credit card fraud typically fall into two broad categories.
 In application fraud, an unauthorized person opens accounts in someone else’s name, either through the use of counterfeit documents or by obtaining personal information from the victim.

 Another method of credit card fraud is an account takeover.
 Under this scheme, a perpetrator gains personal information about a victim and changes the billing address for an existing credit account.
 The card then is reported as lost or stolen, a new card is sent to the new address, and the perpetrator is able to make charges.

-Credit Card Fraud Punishment
+Credit Card Fraud Punishment in Illinois

 Penalties for credit card fraud vary according to the extent of the crime, the dollar values involved, and what specific laws have been broken.
 If you have been charged with credit card fraud, it’s important to understand the potential penalties based on the severity of the charges against you.